 I think anything that can cancel out the familial gaze that reads ‘DO NOT READ THE FINE PRINT’ is a positive start.
 With family, the daily-cycle can very easily be stuck on INSTINCTUAL rather than noticeable or curious.

-Perhaps our parents and siblings will always be a collection of enigmas we will never crack, just have to sit next to.
+Perhaps our parents and siblings will always be a collection of enigmas we will never crack and just have to sit next to.

 Throw them into the ‘Life’s Weird Ironies’ bucket and just smile as they are our life-long companions that we will never fully understand nor see.